U.S. Navy "Blue Angels"

 Join us during the Veteran Parade of Honor showing respect to those that Served America!

-It is crucially important that Americans remember our Service Veterans in terms of service, sacrifice, dedication, duty and commitment — and those who have given their lives so all “freedom-loving Americans” can rest.
+We at JLC believes it's crucially important that Americans remember our Service Veterans in terms of service, sacrifice, dedication, duty and commitment — plus the thousands who have given their lives so all “freedom-loving Americans” can rest.

 When you see a veteran, say hello, shake their hand and thank them for their service.
 You may never fully grasp how much it means to them.
 They may respond humbly, “you’re welcome” or “thank you” or “it was my honor.”